Great Point Ventures EIS Fund

 Current portfolio examples

-The fund has to date made five investments since launch in 2018.
+The fund has to date made six investments since launch in 2018.
 Some examples are shown below.
 Future investors in the fund may be exposed to different companies.

 Seven Seas Films Limited (creative content)